srobo/srcomp-mixtape/README.rst

   The track start should be set to -2 seconds as the playback includes a transition to the scene ahead of the start of the match.

+Or:

+-  ``obs_scene`` is the scene name to transistion to.
+    The scene being transitioned to needs "Transition Override > Fade" selected so there is a fade.

 .. |Build Status| image:: https://circleci.com/gh/srobo/srcomp-mixtape.svg?style=svg
    :target: https://circleci.com/gh/srobo/srcomp-mixtape